sabrinacamp2/Non-Terra-GCP/Notes/Accessing Jupyter notebooks running in a GCP VM in a more secure way.md

 	- Create a firewall rule to do this.

 ### Revised quickstart steps:<a name="revised-quickstart"></a>
-If you set up this VM using the [Non-Terra GCP documentation](../Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md), these will be your new quickstart steps:
+If you set up this VM using the [Introduction-to-GCP-VMs-and-using-Terra-notebook-environments](../Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md) doc in this repository, these will be your new quickstart steps:
 ```bash
 # start screen on local machine to keep port forwarding
 screen -S port_forwarding